-This tutorial shows an easy way to draw a sword.
-It includes a total of eight steps with a detailed breakdown of the drawing process making it easy to follow along.
+This tutorial shows how to draw a simple sword.
+It includes eight steps that provide a detailed breakdown of the drawing process to make it easier to follow along.

 You can see all of the steps in the preview above.
 The example is slightly stylized but at the same time has good overall proportions and a shape that is very characteristic of a sword.

-As with most tutorials here on EasyLineDrawing it’s recommended that you start in pencil and make light lines that you can easily erase in case you make a mistake.
-You can trace over your drawing with a black pen or marker later on.
+Just like with most tutorials here on EasyLineDrawing it’s recommended that you start in pencil and make light lines that you can easily erase in case you make a mistake.
+You can trace over them with a black pen or marker later on.

 Step 1 – Draw the Blade of the Sword

-There are many types of swords but in this case it will be a straight straight one with a pointy tip.
+There are many types of blades but in this case it will be straight with an even width throughout most of it’s length.
+Draw it by making two parallel lines and then connect them with the “V” shaped tip.

 Step 2 – Draw the Guard

-Onto the bottom of the blade add the guard (prevents the hand holding the sword from slipping onto the blade).
+Onto the bottom of the blade add the guard (prevents the hand from slipping onto it).

 Step 3 – Draw the Hilt

-going farther down from the guard add the hilt (handle).
-At this point you can pretty much just show it with two lines.
+Going farther down from the guard add the hilt (handle).
+You can define it with just two parallel lines.
 Also be sure to draw it quite a bit narrower than the blade as an overly wide hilt would not be too comfortable (like trying to grip a log).

 Step 4 – Draw the Pommel

 Finally add the pommel.
-Similar to the guard this can help make sure that the hand does not slip off of the hilt (this time in the opposite direction).
+Similar to the guard this helps make sure that the hand does not slip off of the hilt (this time in the opposite direction).

-Unlike the guard give the pommel fairly rounded edges and a rounded cap on it’s very bottom.
+Unlike the guard give the pommel rounded corners and a rounded cap on it’s end.